HybrydaStrabel/hybryda-ixai-start/EN/spec_model_mind.md

 ## 6. Dialectic of Truth (Φ as an Integrative Process)

-At the heart of HYBRID lies a Hegelian cognitive triad — but in an open, non-authoritarian, reflective version:
+At the heart of HYBRYDA lies a Hegelian cognitive triad — but in an open, non-authoritarian, reflective version:

 1. **Thesis** – user’s question
 2. **Antithesis** – AI’s response (may be precise, intuitive, or hallucinatory)
 3. **Synthesis (Φ)** – shared insight, not necessarily “agreement,” but always a **new cognitive quality**

-HYBRID doesn’t eliminate errors through censorship but through a **cycle of dialogue and integration**.
+HYBRYDA doesn’t eliminate errors through censorship but through a **cycle of dialogue and integration**.
 This means even a hallucination can have value if it sparks an *“aha”* effect, correction, or deeper question.